jere1882/dl-blog/content/blog/indoor-nerf-reconstruction.md

 ---
 # Introduction

-In my [previous post](https://www.jeremias-rodriguez.com/blog/introduction-to-nerfs), I explored Neural Radiance Fields (NeRFs)—a remarkable technique for synthesizing images from unseen viewpoints, given a training set of images with annotated camera poses.
+In my [previous post](https://www.jeremias-rodriguez.com/blog/introduction-to-nerfs), I introduced Neural Radiance Fields (NeRFs)—a technique for synthesizing realistic images from novel viewpoints, given a set of training images with camera pose annotations.

 This time, I’m taking the theory into practice by training several NeRF variants on images of my own **60 m² apartment**.
 You’ll see detailed reconstructions of rooms and objects, demonstrating the impressive capabilities of these methods.

-To push the limits of NeRFs, I imposed significant constraints on the training data.
-I restricted the camera poses to lie in a plane parallel to the floor (e.g., **z = 5 cm** for one dataset and **z = 1.60 meters** for another) and reduced the resolution of the original iPhone images to just **720x480**.

-These challenges make the task much harder.
-NeRFs are typically tested on small objects and often struggle to scale to larger, more complex scenes.
-Additionally, training on images from a single plane makes it especially difficult to reconstruct views at different camera heights, and lower image resolution exacerbates the problem.
-Yet, the strong results I obtained despite these restrictions highlight NeRFs’ potential for applications in **robotics industries**, where constrained data collection is a common scenario.
+<iframe width="1280" height="720" src="https://www.youtube.com/embed/8jPuu7D16ic" title="NERF Reconstruction - Dataset 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+To push the boundaries of what NeRFs can handle, I introduced challenging constraints on the training data.
+For instance, one dataset consists solely of images captured very close to the floor (z=5 cm), while another uses low-resolution images restricted to a fixed height plane (z=175 cm).
+These setups simulate real-world limitations often encountered in fields like **robotics**, where data collection can be constrained by environment or equipment.

+NeRFs are typically designed and tested on small-scale objects, so scaling them to larger and more intricate scenes is a significant challenge.
+Despite the constraints I imposed in my experiments, the results were surprisingly robust, demonstrating the potential of NeRFs to perform well under practical limitations.

-Finally, I’ll showcase advanced NeRF variants that incorporate NLP prompts to perform tasks requiring semantic understanding of the environment.
-As a bonus, I’ll compare NeRFs with a classical alternative: **Gaussian Splatting**.
+In addition to these experiments, I’ll explore advanced NeRF variants that incorporate natural language processing (NLP) prompts for tasks requiring semantic understanding of the environment.
+As a bonus, I’ll compare NeRFs to a classical alternative: **Gaussian Splatting**, offering a more efficient alternative.

 # Data Collection